-E. To be authentically human in the spirit of our great religious and ethical traditions means the following:

-• We must utilize economic and political power for service to humanity instead of misusing it in ruthless battles for domination.
-We must develop a spirit of compassion with those who suffer, with special care for the children, the aged, the poor, the disabled, the refugees, and the lonely.

-We must cultivate mutual respect and consideration, so as to reach a reasonable balance of interests, instead of thinking only of modesty instead of an unquenchable greed for money, prestige, and consumption.
-In greed humans lose their "souls," their freedom, their composure, their inner peace, and thus that which makes them human.
+- E. To be authentically human in the spirit of our great religious and ethical traditions means the following: - We must utilize economic and political power for service to humanity instead of misusing it in ruthless battles for domination.
+We must develop a spirit of compassion with those who suffer, with special care for the children, the aged, the poor, the disabled, the refugees, and the lonely. - We must cultivate mutual respect and consideration, so as to reach a reasonable balance of interests, instead of thinking only of unlimited power and unavoidable competitive struggles. - We must value a sense of moderation and modesty instead of an unquenchable greed for money, prestige, and consumption.
+In greed humans lose their 'souls', their freedom, their composure, their inner peace, and thus that which makes them human.